How Do I

 The FAFSA: Opening Doors to Financial Resources

-Paying for college starts with the FAFSA.
+Paying for college starts with the .
 The Free Application for Federal Student Aid (FAFSA) is the starting point for financial aid, including federal grants, loans, work-study, and scholarships.
-In most cases, the federal government sees students (24 years or younger) as dependent, which is why parents are required to provide financial information to complete the FAFSA.
-After filling out the FAFSA application, the federal government will provide you with an Expected Family Contribution (EFC) amount.
+In most cases, the federal government sees students (24 years or younger) as dependent, which is why parents are required to provide financial information to complete the .
+After filling out the FAFSA application, the federal government will provide you with an your FAFSA Submissions Summary (FSS).
+The FSS provides an estimated Student Aid Index (SAI) and estimated Pell Grant and student loan eligibility using information from your FAFSA.
 This amount is requested on many scholarship applications.

 Complete The FAFSA Using these Helpful Tips:

-- Filling Out the FAFSA.
-This resource will guide you through the steps to file the FAFSA.
-Filing the FAFSA takes roughly 30 minutes to complete and requires both student and parent information.
+- .
+This resource will guide you through the steps to file the .
+Filing the FAFSA requires both student and parent information.

-- Click "Submit" Before the December 1st Priority Deadline!
-The FAFSA opens October 1 each year, and every minute counts when filing your FAFSA.
-Schools only have so much funding available and those students who have submitted their FAFSA by the priority deadline of December 1 have the greatest chance to receive funds for which they may be eligible.
+- Click "Submit" Before the Priority Deadline!
+This year the opens December 31st, get your done ASAP.
+The Priority deadlines have changed this year, check with your to confirm the date.
+Schools only have so much funding available and those students who have submitted their FAFSA by the priority deadline have the greatest chance to receive funds for which they may be eligible.

-- What if you file after December 1?
-You can file the FAFSA at any time.
-Filing after December 1 may limit the amount of aid you receive, but you should still file the FAFSA, regardless.
+- What if you file after the priority deadline?
+You can file the at any time.
+Filing after the priority deadline may limit the amount of aid you receive, but you should still file the FAFSA, regardless.

 When filling out the FAFSA, list the schools you are thinking about possibly attending.
 FAFSA will electronically send your financial need information to each college you list.